PeterPlucinski/peterplucinski.github.io/_posts/2017-04-01-a-layered-architecture-approach-to-laravel-applications.md

 tags: ['php', 'laravel', 'architecture', 'mvc']
 ---

 The default place to "put things" in a Laravel project a lot of the time is the controller.
-I've seen and been guilty of creating "fat" controllers, which contain business logic, validation, knowledge of the data layer and relationships, etc. I've been testing different approaches and I wanted to share this great post by Elvira Sheina, a PHP developer on the Toptal platform.
+I've seen and been guilty of creating "fat" controllers, which contain business logic, validation, knowledge of the data layer and relationships, etc. I've been testing different approaches and I came across this great post by Elvira Sheina, a PHP developer on the Toptal platform.

 [Maintain Slim PHP MVC Frameworks with a Layered Structure](https://www.toptal.com/php/maintain-slim-php-mvc-frameworks-with-a-layered-structure)